replicatedhq/replicated-field-labs/labs/lab08-airgap-lite/README.md

    curl -v https://kubernetes.io
    ```

-1. When you've confirmed no internet access exists, you can ctrl+C the below command and proceed to the next section.
+1. When you've confirmed no internet access exists, you can ctrl+C the above command and proceed to the next section.

 ***
 ## Moving assets into place